 The most powerful way to get attention from your group.
 Ensure that you have a clear decision description so people know how to participate.
 Loomio will notify everyone you choose (the whole group, everyone in the thread, or selected individuals) about new decisions.
 Loomio will also remind participants, and those you invite to the decision, before the closing deadline.

 Disagreement is an indicator that someone wants to be listened to, and gives valuable information that can lead to new thinking.
 Give them an opportunity to explain themselves.
 Remember, everyone can change their mind while a decision is still open.

 Bring group members into a specific discussion by mentioning them: type “@” followed by their name.
 Try to notice people who have not participated and invite their input.

 High quality decisions come from gathering the right inputs.
-Are there other people the decision effects, who have not shared an opinion?
+Are there other people the decision affects, who have not shared an opinion?
 Are there experts in the field that you could bring into the room?